racket/rhombus/enforestation/0000-enforestation.md

 Here, `definition-transformer-ref` refers to a function that extracts a `transformer` structure from a compile-time value (returning `#f` if no such structure is available).
-The `check-defintion-result` function makes sure that the low-level transformer returns at least a list-shaped syntax object, but that's just for earlier error detection.
+The `check-definition-result` function makes sure that the low-level transformer returns at least a list-shaped syntax object, but that's just for earlier error detection.